Chairman and Chief Executive Officer, Roundtable Investment Partners LLC

 Mr. Boisi is co-founder of MENTOR/National Mentoring Partnership.
 Founded in 1989, MENTOR ranks as one of the top 100 charities in the U.S. and is leading the movement to connect America’s young people with caring adult mentors.

 He is an overseer of The Wharton School of the University of Pennsylvania, serves Boston College as a trustee associate and founding sponsor of the Center for Religion and American Public Life, and serves Carnegie Corporation of New York as a trustee and chairman of the investment committee and member of the committee on compensation.
-He is an honorary trustee of the Brookings Institution and a member of its investment committee, a member of the James Madison Council of the Library of Congress, a director of Oxford Analytica, member of the Founders’ Circle of America’s Promise, and serves the Catholic Church as chairman and founding board member of the National Leadership Roundtable on Church Management (NLRCM).
-He is a trustee of the Saint Thomas More Chapel & Center at Yale University, a director of FADICA, and a Knight of Malta.
+He is a director of Oxford Analytica, member of the Founders’ Circle of America’s Promise, and serves the Catholic Church as founder and chairman of the National Leadership Roundtable on Church Management (NLRCM).
+He is a trustee of the Saint Thomas More Chapel & Center at Yale University and a Knight of Malta.

 Mr. Boisi has been the recipient of numerous awards including the Wharton School’s Joseph Wharton Award, The Presidents Medal for Excellence from Boston College, Chaminade High School’s Distinguished Alumnus Award, the American Red Cross of Greater New York’s Humanitarian Award, the Cancer Research Institute’s Oliver R. Grace Award for Distinguished Service in Advancing Cancer Research, and the National Catholic Educational Association’s Elizabeth Seton Award.
 He has been honored by Pope John Paul II as a Steward of St. Peter.
 He is also the recipient of an honorary Doctor of Humane Letters degree from Sacred Heart University as well as the 2006 Lewis Hine Distinguished Service Award for outstanding service on behalf of children.